ArseniyLevashov/Java/README.md

 temperature converter built using interfaces

 2.scan-comment:
-enter the file address into the console and it will cut out from there all comments that start with "//" or "/*"
+enter the file address into the console and it will cutout from there all comments that start with "//" or "/*"